 Here is the layout of your cuts:

-- Using the photo as a guide, create a rectangle that is 11.5″ long and 9″ wide on one end of your wood board.
+- First, using the photo as a guide, create a rectangle that is 11.5″ long and 9″ wide on one end of your wood board.
 This will leave you with a blank space on one end for the handle.

 - Next, you will go back to the 9″ line and measure 3″ in from both sides, as shown, and mark.
 Connect the sides of the 2″ circle and your 9″ line using tapered and slightly curved lines as shown in the template photo.
 This is to be rustic, so don’t worry about perfection.
 Have fun!